 Kemna wants to know if stakeholders can live with a simplification of the package label, whereby the presence of a solar device simply increases the label by one class.
-Pittner thinks that the package label, requiring simple additions, is already as easy as it can be.
+Pittner (Bosch) thinks that the package label, requiring simple additions, is already as easy as it can be.

 Siderius (NL) states that rather than adding more arrows on the label itself, he would prefer the extra information to be accessible through the product database.
-Rode (NO) prefers to have each climate zone present on the label.
+Rode (NO) prefers to have a label for each climate zone.
 Schuberth (DE) mentions a German website which allows suppliers to automatically generate package labels by simply selecting the components from a large component database.

 Nowak (EHPA) is not in favour of specific requirements per fuel/energy type, nor does he support multiple arrows on the label for multiple zones and prefers this information to be accessible through the database.